Category Archives: Safety

 I’m not done writing about this, but – ha ha – I have to run and teach my classes.
 I’ll pick this up tomorrow.
 BUT, I’d like to leave you with this.

-Before we get too far up on our high horses, and make this woman the poster child for all that is wrong in our teaching industry, we may want to pause and remember that we have created this.
+Before we get too far up on our high horses, and make this poor woman the poster child for all that is wrong in our teaching industry, we may want to pause and remember that many of us have had cringe-y moments while teaching… ours just weren’t nationally televised.
+We have created this situation, though.
 I have, and you have.
 This is a community problem, and we have allowed it to happen.
 We have seen it coming, watched it unfold, and now it’s here on our doorstep.

-My question for you is this, aerial community.
-What shall we tackle first?
+My question for you, aerial community, is what shall we tackle first?
 We have an unprecedented opportunity to turn this from a thing that makes our hair collectively fall out, into a triumph for our community.
 Every aerial teacher safe, qualified, competent.
-Comment below – if we want change, we can’t wait for someone else to make it happen.
 Love and pull-ups, Laura

 Be Progressive!
 Why Progressions are Essential in Aerial and Circus Training